taskworld/async-operations-logging/README.md

   return a + b
 }

+// Main code that receives request, delegates work to service functions,
-// Main code.
-For instance, this may be an API endpoint or whatev’r.
+// and output the result back to the requester.
+For instance, this may be
-// Here we’re simply implementing it using a console program. function main () {
+// an API endpoint or whatev’r, but here we’re simply implementing it
+// as a console program.
+function main () {
   Promise.resolve(processRequest())
   .then(answer => console.log('Answer is %d!', answer))